N-I-N-0/New-Super-Mario-Lost-Worlds/README.md

 Like in the original repo, the source code and tools are released under the MIT license.
 See the `LICENSE` file in this repository for full details.

-Copyright (c) 2010-2013 Treeki, Tempus, megazig
+Copyright ©2010-2013 Treeki, Tempus, megazig

-Copyright (c) 2020-2022 Nin0, Baddy, Mihi, Bestimum, LiQ, RedStoneMatt, Grop, Asu-chan
+Copyright ©2020-2023 Nin0, Baddy, Mihi, Bestimum, LiQ, RedStoneMatt, Grop, Asu-chan

 ### Requirements